Results of Phase I Clinical Study of Qilu Pharma's PD-1/CTLA-4 Bifunctional Antibody Iparomlimab/Tuvonralimab Published Online in Journal of Hematology & Oncology

-QL1706 was well tolerated in patients with advanced solid tumors and showed good anti-tumor activity in non-small cell lung cancer (NSCLC), nasopharyngeal carcinoma (NPC), cervical cancer and other tumors.
-The results provide further support for the use of dual immunotherapy in patients with advanced solid tumors.

-I. Qilu Pharma developed a novel bifunctional dual blocker, QL1706, which targets PD-1/CTLA-4

-QL1706 is a bifunctional dual blocker developed by Qilu Pharma using the novel MabPair antibody technology platform to simultaneously produce two engineered monoclonal antibodies in a single cell at a ratio of approximately 2:1, the PD-1 IgG4 antibody iparomlimab and the CTLA-4 IgG1 antibody tuvonralimab.
+QL1706 is a bifunctional dual blocker developed by Qilu Pharma using the novel MabPair antibody technology platform to simultaneously produce two engineered monoclonal antibodies in a single cell, the PD-1 IgG4 antibody iparomlimab and the CTLA-4 IgG1 antibody tuvonralimab.
 The CTLA-4 antibody has a shorter elimination half-life in vivo, with a shorter exposure for CTLA-4 antibodies in a dosing cycle.
-QL1706 therefore not only has a synergistic mechanism to block PD-1 and CTLA-4, but also reduces the toxicity of CTLA-4 antibodies.

 A total of 518 patients were enrolled in this study, of whom 99 patients in the Phase I dose escalation study received a single dose of QL1706 (intravenous, every 3 weeks) at 0.3-10 mg/kg to determine the maximum tolerated dose (MTD), Phase II recommended dose (RP2D), safety, pharmacokinetics (PK) and pharmacodynamics (PD) of QL1706.
 In the Phase Ib study, 419 patients with advanced solid tumors received 5 mg/kg (RP2D) of QL1706 (administered every 3 weeks) to evaluate the preliminary efficacy of QL1706 in the treatment of non-small cell lung cancer (NSCLC), nasopharyngeal carcinoma (NPC), cervical cancer (CC) and other solid tumors.